 We fished for several hours from the banks.
 We lost most of our flies and much of our string to the river.
 We caught two trout.
 Well, Labroo caught the fish.
 I caught nothing.
 By early afternoon, the sun tipped behind the peaks, and the wind grew cold.
 We packed up and headed back.

 We stopped for lunch at a buffet restaurant in a small village on the outskirts of Pahalgam.
 Security seemed tight for such a rural place, I thought, until I looked outside the restaurant’s window and witnessed tribal leaders sitting down at a picnic table with uniformed commanders of the Indian military.
 Everyone’s body language conveyed distrust.
 Each side came with their own guards.
 After 20 minutes, they got up, shook hands and dispersed in opposite directions — the military back toward Srinagar, the tribal leaders into the mountains.

 The two-hour drive home stretched into a four-hour detour because of an unplanned protest that drew hundreds of men into the streets after Friday prayers.
-Traffic in and out of Srinagar ground to a halt as the main highway completely shut down.
-Our driver communicated with someone on his cell phone, who instructed him to circle around the valley through miles and miles of mustard fields, which would become saffron fields in the approaching summer.
-Even in the middle of nowhere, we encountered military.
+Traffic in and out of Srinagar ground to a halt as the main highway shut down.
+Our driver communicated with someone on his cell phone, who instructed him to circle around the valley through miles and miles of mustard fields, farmland that would convert to saffron in the approaching summer.
+Even here, in the middle of nowhere, we encountered military patrols.